Myitsone Dam

 The Myitsone Dam (မြစ်ဆုံ တာတမံ [mjɪʔsʰòʊɰ̃ tàtəmàɰ̃]; lit.
-'Confluence Dam') is a large dam and hydroelectric power development project which was planned to be built in northern Myanmar (also known as Burma).
+'Confluence Dam') is a large dam and hydroelectric power development project which was planned to be built in northern Myanmar.
 The proposed construction site is at the confluence of the Mali and N’mai rivers and the source of the Irawaddy River (Ayeyawady River).
-As of 2017 the project is suspended, but China has been lobbying to revive the dam.
+As of 2017 the project is suspended, but China has been lobbying for its revival.

 Had the dam been completed according to plans in 2017 it would have been the fifteenth largest hydroelectric power station in the world.
 The dam, planned to be 1310 m long and 139.6 m high, was to be built by the Upstream Ayeyawady Confluence Basin Hydropower Company.
-The company is a joint venture between the China Power Investment Corporation (CPI), the Burmese Government's Ministry of Electric Power, and the Asia World Company.
+The company is a joint venture of the China Power Investment Corporation (CPI), the Burmese Government's Ministry of Electric Power, and the Asia World Company.
 The dam was planned to have a generation capacity of 6,000 megawatts and to produce electricity primarily for export to Yunnan, China.
-CPI contended that China would not be the electricity's primary market and stated that Myanmar would have first claim on the electricity generated, with the remainder sold for export.
+CPI contended that China would not be the electricity's primary market and stated that Myanmar would have first claim on the electricity generated, with the remainder or surplus sold for export.
 Opponents remained skeptical because most Burmese are not connected to the electrical grid, and doubted whether the dam would improve their livelihood.

-The dam project has been controversial in Burma due to its enormous flooded area, environmental impacts, location 60 miles from the Sagaing fault line, and uneven share of electricity output between the two countries.
-The Burmese public regard the Irrawaddy River as the birthplace of Burmese civilization.
+The dam project has been controversial in Burma due to its enormous flooded area, environmental impacts, location 60 miles from the Sagaing faultline, and uneven share of electricity output between the two countries.
+The Burmese public regards the Irrawaddy River as the birthplace of Burmese civilization.
 Although access to the Chinese market guarantees the dam's electricity sales, for many Burmese the Myitsone Dam represents growing Chinese influence in Burma which they perceive as "exploitative" to the country hitherto isolated by Western economic sanctions.
 Even government officials have differing opinions on the project.

 On 30 September 2011, amid democratic reforms in the country, President Thein Sein announced that the Myitsone Dam project was to be suspended during his tenure.
-Because the government appears to have taken public opinion into account, the unexpected decision is seen as a reversal of the authoritarian rule since the coup in 1962.
+Because the government appeared to have taken public opinion into account, the unexpected decision was seen as a reversal of the authoritarian rule since the coup in 1962.